-Here at QCAC, we want to make your visit as enjoyable as possible.
+Here at Queen City Anime Convention, we want to make your visit as enjoyable as possible.
 We seek to provide equal access to its participants with disabilities in accordance with State and Federal Law.
-Due to the conventions limited resources, convention staff may be required to discuss your reasonable accommodation with you in order to attempt to meet your needs.
+Due to the convention’s limited resources, convention staff may be required to discuss your reasonable accommodation with you in order to attempt to meet your needs.
 Seating is limited, and is available on a first come, first serve basis.
 We ask that you be cooperative, and prompt for seating times for events you would like to see.

 The convention provides a variety of services to help you enjoy your QCAC experience.
-Including:
+Including but not limited to:

-· Elevators: Those able to use stairs can leave the elevators available to those who cannot.
-This ensures all members can move between meetings spaces, rooms, and restaurants with the fewest barriers possible.
+- Elevator use: Those able to use stairs can leave the elevators available to those who cannot.
+This ensures all members can move between meeting spaces, rooms, and restaurants with the fewest barriers possible.